Richie78321/engcmp-manual-project/README.md

 Now you’re going to want to open the folder with your preferred IDE.
 [VScode](https://code.visualstudio.com) is a popular option that has a lot of good features and has many extensions to make coding better.
 #### What to Do With Source Code
 You can now explore and run the code for yourself locally on your machine.
 Your edits will be personal to your local download, for now.

+Contributing doesn't have to be just code.

 You can:
-- add features
+- Add features
-- fix bugs
+- Fix bugs
-- create documentation
+- Create documentation
-- curate examples of the project's uses
+- Curate examples of the project's uses
-- restructure laylout for usability
+- Restructure layout for usability
+- Fix typos
+- Answer questions about the project
+- Start a newsletter

-#### Next Step
+#### Next Steps
 Before you push your changes to the main repository you’ll need to understand workflow and communication within an open source project.